The Ultimate Framework for Developing a LinkedIn Sales Strategy

 Cost Per Lead: This measures the amount of money spent on acquiring new leads and helps determine the cost-effectiveness of your sales campaign.

 Sales Qualified Leads: After a lead meets certain criteria determined by the sales team, they’re filed as SQLs.
-Qualified leads are much more likely to close sales than unqualified ones.
+Qualified leads are much more likely to close than unqualified ones.

 Customer Acquisition Cost: Unlike the cost per lead, CAC measures the amount of money spent on acquiring new sales leads and onboarding them as clients.
+Ideally, you want to keep this number as low as possible.

 Return On Investment: Sales ROI measures the total revenue generated by your sales campaign compared to the cost of running the campaign.